ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 If your service is not already using the old version of Activity Tracker, refer [here](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only?topic=logdnaat-ibm_event_fields#ibm_event_fields) to understand how an event must be formatted and the definitions of the event fields.

 ### Deployment changes to support Kubernetes volumes
-Activity Tracker requires services to write events to a file in /var/log/at on the worker node.
+Activity Tracker requires services to write events to a file in a subdirectory of `/var/log/at` on the worker node.
-You will also have to do this if you are writing logs to a file in /var/log.
+For example, write to `/var/log/at/myservice` where "myservice" is the catalog id of your service.
+You should mount the `/var/log/at/myservice` directory rather than `/var/log/at`, in order to avoid conflicts with other microservices that are also writing AT events.
-We utilize Kubernetes volumes to accomplish this.
+We utilize Kubernetes volumes to manage the directories.
 The logDNA agent mounts the same volume in order to make events and logs available to the  LogDNA agent.
 Go [here](https://kubernetes.io/docs/concepts/storage/volumes/) to learn more about Kubernetes volumes.

-We recommend you mount `/var/log`.
-This will also pick up files written to /var/log/at.
-At a minimum you must mount: `/var/log/at`.
+You can assume that `/var/log/at` has already been created by Kubernetes, and you only need to add the `myservice` subdirectory.

+You can write super tenant logs by writing to `stdout`.
+Alternatively, you can write them to a subdirectory in `/var/log`, such as `/var/log/myservice`.
+You should mount `/var/log/myservice` in this case.

 Your service deployment .yaml file must be changed to add [hostPath volume mounts](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
 Listed below is an example deployment yaml.
 The fields of interest are **volumeMounts** and **volumes**.
+Again, "myservice" should be replaced by the catalog id of your service.

 ```
 apiVersion: extensions/v1beta1